aspencoyle/hemat_bairdi_transcriptome/output/README.md

 Contains a number of files that are the result of pairwise comparisons.
 The comparison is indicated in the filename.
 Files ending in GeneIDs.txt contain a single column of newline-separated accession IDs.
 Files ending in GOIDs.txt contain two columns - one of accession IDs, and the other of the GO terms that match those accession IDs.

-## BLASTn
+## BLASTs

-Contains the result of BLASTns
+Contains the result of BLASTs

 - **alveolata_publicseqs/**: BLASTed against a database consisting of all available Alveolata nucleotide sequences that could be found on the NCBI taxonomy browser